MHenderson1988/kmlplus/README.md

 ```

         """

         Args:
-            coordinate_list (list): A list containing a single coordinate
+            coordinate_list (list): A list containing a single coordinate.
+Z values are to be given
+            in metres (M).

         Keyword Args:
             fol (str): A string to name the folder in which the point is stored.
+            z (float): The Z value for the point.
+Default is 0.
+            uom (str): The unit of measurement for the Z value.
+Default is metres (M).
             point_name (str): String to name the point object
             colour_hex (str): String representing a colour hex
             extrude (int): 1 or 0, Whether to extrude the point